HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

 - **Ask if they are OK** before starting.
 - **Test the response buttons**: Ask the volunteer to press each relevant button one by one, and check the responses on the screen.

-### Room Lighting

-!!! important "Lighting for fMRI Studies"
-    Keep the same light settings throughout the entire fMRI study.
-    - The **center button** turns the light on or off.
-    - **Swipe around the center button** to dim the lights.

 ---